stefanrieken/bitblt/README.md

 with multiple sprites would update much quicker if it tracked all the sprites individually.
 Experiments on this matter are found in 'compose.c'.

+## Mac install
+Install homebrew, and then brew install gtk+ pkg-config